Electrium-Mobility/speed-sofa/firmware/src/README.md

-# Update on embedded display
+# Update on the embedded display
 ## Current Progress
  - Display for Speed and Battery has been coded.
  - The variable for speed and battery has been created.